 Hedy van Erp

-Hedy Van Erp is photo historian, curator and author.
-As curator she works for BABY: Picturing the Ideal Human, 1840s-Now (Nederlands Fotomuseum, Rotterdam, 2008, and the National Media Museum, Bradford, 2009), Make Life Worth Living, Nick Hedges ‘Photographs for Shelter, 1968 -72 (Virgin Media Space in the Science Museum, Londen, 2014-15).
+Hedy van Erp is a photo historian, curator and author.
+She has curated shows for the Nederlands Fotomuseum, Rotterdam (BABY: Picturing the Ideal Human, 1840s-Now), the National Media Museum, UK (2009), and the Science Museum, London (Make Life Worth Living, Nick Hedges 1968 -72 – Virgin Media Space 2014-15).

-For the Dutch National Portrait Gallery she curated an exhibition of the work of Vivianne Sassen in the European Union Pavilion, Amsterdam (2015-16) and FACE TIME (2017).
-As an author she was co-responsible for You Ain’t Seen Nothing Yet (FOMU, Antwerpen, 2013) and the book and exhibition ME WE by Koos Breukel (Fotomuseum Den Haag, Den Haag, nominated for the best photo-exhibition 2014; Kees Scherer Prijs for Best Dutch Photobook 2013-14).
+As an author and/or curator she contributed to You Ain’t Seen Nothing Yet (FOMU, Antwerpen, 2013) and the book and exhibition ME WE by Koos Breukel (Fotomuseum Den Haag); Kees Scherer Prijs for Best Dutch Photobook 2013-14).

-Her most recent book Photography Decoded, which she produced together with Susan Bright, will come out in June 2019 (Tate Publishing, Londen).
+Her most recent book Photography Decoded, co-authored with Susan Bright, will be published in June 2019 (Tate Publishing, London).